shixiangcap/pickpod/README.md

-# pickpod
+# Pickpod

-A Streamlit app to pick up podcasts , transfer audio to text, and extract unpopular views.
+A Streamlit web service to pick up podcasts based on your own unpopular views.